 Cosy Cats Wirral is owned and operated by Karen Orange with assistance from her husband Vin.
 As longstanding pet owners you can rely on us to care for your cat while you are away.
 We will treat them as if they are our own family.
 Karen is qualified in Cattery Management and Feline Behaviour and Psychology and is also degree qualified.
 With 20 years of experience caring for pets, you can be assured that hygiene and health matters will always take priority at Cosy Cats.
 Our cattery is built to Feline Advisory Bureau standards and is registered with the local council.

-We endeavor to offer you a fantastic service to ensure your cat enjoys their stay with us and to secure your business in the future.
+We endeavor to offer you a fantastic service to ensure your cat enjoys their stay with us.
 We welcome any comments you may have to improve our business and we trust that having experienced the quality, friendly service provided at Cosy Cats that you will be delighted to recommend our service to others.

 Our Cattery consists of 11 single units and four double units taking two cats.
 Sharing of units is only for cats of the same household

 Units are cleaned each morning then regularly checked throughout the day.

 Adequate litter trays are supplied, with soiled trays regularly attended to.

 Each “unit” includes blankets and a heater.
 A large exercise area and separate penthouse sleeping accommodation with ladder access, ensures that your cat has a warm and comfortable stay.

 Collection and drop offs are available seven days a week between 9-12 Noon and 5-7pm (Mon-Fri) and 9-12 Noon (Sat-Sun and Bank Holidays) but in these COVID times, please let us know your expected arrival / collection times.
 Alternative times may be accommodated outside these hours by arrangement.
 If you would like to view our Cattery please book an appointment prior to arrival.